mokemokechicken/reversi-alpha-zero/readme.md

 Dirichlet noise to the root node in MCTS is applied only to legal moves.

 * 2018/01/12: chnage max_file_num from 60 to 100, because training data size was less then 100,000.
+* 2017/01/12: it seems that too small max_file_num makes large bias training data, and leads to early false positive resign.

 Challenge 1(AlphaGo Method)
 ------------